-If you notice that you are not producing a significant amount of cervical mucus during your fertile time of month, or that it is not “fertile quality” in nature, you might find the following suggestions helpful for improving your quantity and quality of cervical mucus.
-First and foremost, staying properly hydrated is very important, so be sure to incorporate plenty of water into your diet.
-Secondly, taking FertileCM, a dietary supplement designed to increase cervical mucus production and tone the lining of the uterus, can enhance your trying-to-conceive efforts.
+First and foremost, staying properly hydrated is very important, so be sure to drink plenty of water.
+Secondly, taking a dietary supplement designed to increase cervical mucus production and tone the lining of the uterus, can enhance your trying-to-conceive efforts.

-And finally, while you work to improve your cervical mucus production, consider using a sperm-friendly lubricant like the PreSeed product, which features a pH and consistency that is similar to egg white cervical mucus, during intercourse to help guarantee that as many sperm as possible will survive the journey through your reproductive tract.
+And finally, while you work to improve your production, consider using a sperm-friendly lubricant that features a pH and consistency that is similar to egg white cervical mucus and can be used during intercourse to help as many sperms as possible survive the journey through your reproductive tract.